gauthamp10/openload-downloader/README.md

 > python main.py

-📝 *Please note pip installable python package will be avialable soon after further testing.*
+📝 *Please note don't run multiple instances of the script since there is a chance for blocking your IP.*